JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner_loc.md

 - `/roombaROS/events/center_bumper` - Subscribe to this topic to detect collisions at the center of the robot.
 Message type: `gazebo_msgs/msg/ContactsState`
 - `/roombaROS/events/left_bumper` - Subscribe to this topic to detect collisions at the left side of the robot.
 Message type: `gazebo_msgs/msg/ContactsState`
 - `/roombaROS/events/right_bumper` - Subscribe to this topic to detect collisions at the right side of the robot.
 Message type: `gazebo_msgs/msg/ContactsState`

+- `/webgui_occ_map` - Subscribe to this topic to receive the static occupancy map published by the system.
+This topic provides the equivalent of obtaining the map with `WebGUI.getMap(url)`.
+The map is published once with `transient_local` QoS, so late subscribers can still receive the latest occupancy map.
+Message type: `sensor_msgs/msg/Image`

+For image debugging:
 - `/webgui_user_map` - Publish to this topic to display the image in the Web GUI.
 This is the equivalent of `WebGUI.showNumpy(matrix)`, but     using a topic-based interface.
 Message type: `sensor_msgs/msg/Image` **Important:** This topic must be published using a **TRANSIENT_LOCAL** QoS profile or the Web GUI will not receive the image.

     ```python